Kale can be a bit tough to eat raw in salads. But if you know how to pamper it and prepare it, it becomes the perfect salad green. Learn how here.

 Kale needs to be babied, coddled even.
 You have to take time to prepare the kale.
 And only then will it repay you with a delicious salad.
 Here are some tips.

 Kale has a ton of fiber.
 That’s one of its great health benefits.
 But it can also make you look like a cow gnawing on a big piece of kale.
-You have to tear or cut it thin little pieces.
+You have to tear or cut it into thin little pieces.

 Remove the kale’s stem.
 Only use the leaves.
 Trust us.
 The stems are almost impossible to eat.
 You shouldn’t worry about hurting your jaw when eating salad.